giacoballoccu/explanation-quality-recsys/README.md

-# Incorporating Quality of Explanations in Recommender Systems with Knowledge Graphs
+# Post Processing Explanations in Path Reasoning Recommender Systems with Knowledge Graphs
 This repository contains the source code of the SIGIR 2022 paper "Post Processing Recommender Systems with Knowledge Graphs for Recency, Popularity, and Diversity of Explanations".

 ![Pipeline Summary](/SIGIR22-pipeline-summary.png)